MELDProject/meld_graph/docs/install_singularity.md

 # Singularity container

-The Singularity container has been created to be used on HPC supporting Linux as they do not work with Docker container.
-If you are not working on a HPC, we recommend to install the docker version of container.
+The Singularity container has been created to be used on HPCs supporting Linux as HPCs do not work with Docker container.
+If you are not working on a HPC, we recommend to install the docker version of the container.

 Notes:
 - The Singularity image is built from the Docker container.